RyotaUshio/obsidian-pdf-plus/README.md

 #### Copy links with ease

-- **Color palette in PDF toolbar**: See below for the details.
+- **Color palette in PDF toolbar**: A color palette will be added to the toolbar of the PDF viewer.
+Clicking a color while selecting a range of text will copy a link to the selection with `&color=...` appended.
+  - You can customize the format of copied text using a powerful templating system (see [below](#link-copy-templates)).
 - **`Copy link to selection` command**: This is the same thing as the "Copy link to selection" in the right-click menu, but this command allows you to trigger it quickly via a hotkey.
 I recommend using `Ctrl`+`Shift`+`C`/`Cmd`+`Shift`+`C`.
   > Note: this command cannot be triggered from the Command Palette.
 Make sure that you set a custom hotkey for it.

-#### Right-click menu options

-Customize the behavior of Obsidian\'s built-in right-click menu in PDF view.

-- **Copy link with/without display text**: When copying a link to a selection or an annotation in a PDF file, Obsidian appends `|<PDF FILE TITLE>, page <PAGE NUMBER>` to the link text by default.
-This plugin allows you to disable this behavior if you don't like it.
-- **Display text format**: You can customize the display text format.

-#### Color palette

-Clicking a color while selecting a range of text will copy a link to the selection with `&color=...` appended.

-- **Show color palette in the toolbar**: A color palette will be added to the toolbar of the PDF viewer.
-Clicking a color while selecting a range of text will copy a link to the selection with `&color=...` appended.

 #### Link copy templates